-I want you to be as comfortable as possible on your wedding day to be filled with positive vibes, so I’ll work with you leading up to the day to make sure the timeline flows smoothly and you feel as prepared as possible.
+I want you to be as comfortable as possible on your wedding day, so we’ll make sure the timeline flows smoothly and you feel prepared.
 Weddings are incredibly personal, so I feel really privileged that I get to call this my profession.
-Capturing celebrations while focusing on color, composition, and getting to really know the people whose story I’m telling is what makes me thrive.
+Photographing celebrations while focusing on color, composition, and getting to really know the people whose story I’m telling is what makes me thrive.

 I WELCOME YOU FOR YOU, COMPLETELY.

 An oppressed group can’t simply stop being oppressed, we all need to fix it.
 I connect LGBTQIA+ clients with affirming vendors and by advocating for safer, more diverse, more inclusive, and more accessible industry standards.
 I want to honor your experience by letting you lead the way in terms of how you identify and how you’d like to be addressed.